KhronosGroup/Vulkan-LoaderAndValidationLayers/loader/LoaderAndLayerInterface.md

 #### Distributed Dispatching Requirements

-- For each entry point a layer intercepts, it must keep track of the entry point residing in the next entity in the chain it will call down into.
+- For each entry-point a layer intercepts, it must keep track of the entry point residing in the next entity in the chain it will call down into.
  * In other words, the layer must have a list of pointers to functions of the appropriate type to call into the next entity.